fnotess/Banking-System/README.md

 - Sonar properties file can be added with a running sonar server so the code quality reports can be generated and pushed.
 - A database can be attached to the solution instead of an in memory solution.
 - Spring boot can be used.
+- Can add withdrawals (W), Deposits(D) and Interest(I) as enums since they are the only transaction types

 ## Test Data